 On the other hand, CIA candidates can meet the CIA education requirement with less formal education.
 In fact, they can earn the certification with an associate’s degree, depending on their years of professional internal auditing experience.

-As you can see, the CMA exam pass rate is similar to that of the CIA exam.
+As you can see, the CMA exam pass rate is similar to the CIA exam.
 And regional differences among candidates can help explain this outcome.

-For example, the last time the IMA released regional CMA exam pass rates was in 2015.
+For example, the IMA last released regional CMA exam pass rates in 2015.
 At this time, we learned the overall pass rate was 61% in the Asia/Pacific region, 62% in the Americas region, 68% in Europe, and 33% in the Middle East/Africa.

-So, we know that the annual CMA exam pass rates from around the world have differed and the non-English speaking regions have had the lowest CMA exam performances.
-Consequently, the higher CMA exam pass rates of English-speaking countries makes sense because the IMA is located in the U.S.
+So, we know that the annual CMA exam pass rates worldwide have differed, and the non-English speaking regions have had the lowest CMA exam performances.
+Consequently, English-speaking countries’ higher CMA exam pass rates make sense because the IMA is located in the U.S.

 Also, the CMA exam includes essay questions that require candidates to be proficient in English to perform well in this section.

-The IIA does not release CIA pass rates for the different regions or countries in which candidates take the exam.
+The IIA does not release CIA pass rates for the different regions or countries where candidates take the exam.

-However, the IIA does offer the CIA exam in over 900 testing centers around the world.
-Consequently, the IIA has granted the CIA certification to thousands of candidates in the major regions around the world.
-According to the 2018 IIA Annual Report, the total numbers of CIA certified individuals in these regions are:
+However, the IIA offers the CIA exam in over 900 testing centers worldwide.
+Consequently, the IIA has granted the CIA certification to thousands of candidates in major regions around the world.
+According to the 2020 IIA Annual Report, the total numbers of CIA-certified individuals in these regions are:

-Therefore, the majority of candidates who take the CIA exam come from countries where English is not the primary language.
+Therefore, most candidates who take the CIA exam come from countries where English is not the primary language.
 And, while the IIA does offer the CIA exam in 13 languages, I have heard from past candidates that the translations are not very good.

 Of course, the lower language quality of the CIA exam translations is understandable.
 The IIA is based in the U.S. and uses a highly American format and writing style on the exam.
-Furthermore, the CIA exam contains only multiple-choice questions and not essay questions like the CMA exam.
-This structure offers another benefit to non-English speaking CIA candidates.
+Furthermore, the CIA exam contains only multiple-choice questions, not essays like the CMA exam.
+This structure offers another benefit to non-English-speaking CIA candidates.

 Though the CIA exam pass rate has been rising, you can see that it is still lower than or as low as several other significant accounting certification exams.
 I believe this rate is due to a few possible factors.

-As mentioned, the barrier of entry into the CIA program is not very high.
-Other than passing the CIA exam, the 2 most challenging CIA requirements are the education and experience requirements.
-However, these requirements are not as strict as they are for other accounting certifications.
+As mentioned, the barrier to entry into the CIA program is not very high.
+Besides passing the CIA exam, the two most challenging CIA requirements are the education and experience requirements.
+However, these requirements are not as strict as other accounting certifications.

 For example, the CIA education requirement is an associate’s degree or equivalent.
 These equivalents include a Foundation Degree, Diploma of Higher Education, Higher National Diploma, or 3 A-level certificates with a grade of C or higher.